Express Tour du Mont-Blanc

 Please email us first before booking this trip.
 We’d like to hear a bit about your trail running experience before booking this trip for you.
 For the right person, trail running the “TMB” in four days is a classic experience!

 You can run the Tour du Mont-Blanc any time from mid-June through mid-September.
-For your convenience, we’ve pre-booked the following tour dates.
+For your convenience, we pre-booked tour dates.
 If you’d prefer custom dates, please contact us.
-If you would like to use one of the pre-booked tours below, please note the dates when signing up for your tour.

 When you sign up for a Run the Alps trip, your itinerary will be planned in detail.